U.S. Gov’t Sues Bank of America for $1 Billion

 Countrywide Financial, which was bought by Bank of America in 2008 for $4.1 billion, is alleged to have issued billions in Federally insured mortgages to vastly unqualified borrowers.
 When the foreclosure fallout from those bad loans hit the books, the Fed was forced to fork over $1 billion of our tax money to cover Countrywide’s losses.

-This is just the latest example of why American need to kick Too Big To Fail to the curb, and get back to investing our money in our local private institutions that have legacies of integrity and building up our communities.
-Read more on the U.S.’s lawsuit against Bank of America here.
+This is just the latest example of why Americans need to kick Too Big To Fail to the curb, and get back to investing our money in our local private institutions that have legacies of integrity and building up our communities.

 Excerpt from the AP: